 Most Lenca are farmers.
 The average salary is about five US Dollars per day.
 The Lenca men cultivate crops such as corn, beans, coffee, garlic, and sugarcane.
 During the coffee harvest, November through February, most Lenca families move to large coffee plantations to harvest coffee.
 The men also work as carpenters and masons.
 The Lenca women mainly work in the home.
 They are also skilled artisans in pottery and sewing.

 The Lenca diet is simple.
 Tortillas and beans are a part of every meal.
 A cup of coffee can be served at almost any hour of the day.
 A variety of fruits and vegetables are available throughout the year.
-One of the most popular meals in the homes of the Lenca is soap de gallina India, which is the Lenca version of chicken soup.
+One of the most popular meals in the homes of the Lenca is sopa de gallina India, which is the Lenca version of chicken soup.
 On special occasions, such as weddings and birthdays, tamales are prepared.

 The Lenca homes are constructed of mud-bricks, a dirt floor, and clay tiles for the roofs.
 Most homes lack basic sanitation, electricity, and running water.
 The average home is 215 square feet.
 Large families share a one bedroom and one kitchen home.
 The mountain air cools the homes at night.